melezhik/outthentic-dsl/README.md

 * calculating validation status and generating helping message which could be retrieved later

-* a certain _presentation_ of validation statuses and messages depend on [client](#clients) _using_ outthentic DSL and not defined at this scope.
-In this documentation a simple table form is chosen for the sake of readability.
+* a final _presentation_ of validation status / message depend on certain [client](#clients) _using_ outthentic DSL and not defined at this scope.
+For the sake of readability a simple table form ( which is fake one ) is used in this document.

 ## DSL API